TalkingQuickly/talkingquickly.github.io/_posts/2018-03-04-rails-development-environment-with-docker-compose.md

 Replacing `YOUR_EMAIL` with your email address.

-Then add a second file called `docker-compose.yml` containing the following:
+Then we add a second file called `docker-compose.yml` containing the following:

 ```
 version: "3"